DwightTheShark/DwightTheShark/README.md

 *   🚀  I'm currently working on [Trackatron](http://www.trackatron.com) and building my dog a [social media review site](https://emmaslist.netlify.app/)
 *   🧠  I'm working on my React and Vite, and AWS redshift
 *   🤝  I'm open to collaborating on independent advertising projects
-*   ⚡  My dog thinks I'm really cool
+*   🥾  If I'm not in front of the computer I'm probably hiking or cooking up healthy dishes

 ### Skills
 <p align="left">